Patty Berg (politician): State Assembly

 She served as Chair of the Assembly Committee on Aging and Long Term Care as well as Chair of the Joint Committee on Fisheries and Aquaculture.

 Post-Assembly career

-Berg has filed a statement of intent to run for California Insurance Commissioner in 2010.
+Berg filed a statement of intent to run for California Insurance Commissioner in 2010.
 Two other Democrats who has filed paperwork are Assemblymember Dave Jones from Sacramento and Assemblymember Hector De La Torre from South Gate.
+Berg died November 19, 2024, at the age of 82.